 Executive Summary/Final Report for NACA® Research Grant Recipients

-These reports should be submitted at the conclusion of the study or by December 1, 2020.
+These reports should be submitted at the conclusion of the study.

 An executive report is a short document that summarizes research results in such a way that readers can rapidly become acquainted with your body of material.

 An executive report usually contains a brief statement of the problem and/ or purpose of the research, background information, concise analysis and main conclusions.

 - be written in language appropriate for the target audience [in this case, visitors to the NACA website, so easy to understand by a wide variety of people].

 - start with the reason the research was conducted

 - describe the methodology: